-His 2013 team tied the school record for wins in a season, something he has accomplished twice.
-His 2009 squad completed the season at 16-4 overall.
-The 2013 club knocked off top-ranked Salisbury during the regular season and advanced to the ODAC title contest before dropping a 10-9 decision to Roanoke in the finale.
+The Generals also advanced to the NCAA Tournament in 2013 under McCabe's leadership, also tying the school record for wins with a 16-5 overall mark.
+W&L knocked off top-ranked Salisbury during the regular season and advanced to the ODAC title contest before dropping a 10-9 decision to Roanoke in the finale.
 The Generals received an at-large bid to the NCAA Tournament and defeated Sewanee, before falling to Salisbury in the second round.

 McCabe's 2012 team was a young outfit that jelled late in the season, winning four of its final five games to finish as the conference runner-up.
 Along the way, W&L knocked off third-seeded Hampden-Sydney and second-seeded Roanoke in the conference tournament.

-McCabe's 2011 and 2008 teams both earned the No. 2 seed in the ODAC tournament and during his tenure, W&L has continued to play one of the toughest schedules in Division III.
-The 2013 team played eight games against teams ranked in the Top 20 of the USILA Division III poll.
+McCabe's 2014, 2011 and 2008 teams all earned the No. 2 seed in the ODAC tournament and during his tenure, W&L has continued to play one of the toughest schedules in Division III.

 McCabe was no stranger to W&L lacrosse upon arriving in the summer of 2006.
 He had previously served as an assistant lacrosse and football coach for the Generals from 1998-2001.
 During his three seasons with the lacrosse team, the Generals posted a 43-5 (.896) overall record and a 17-1 mark in the Old Dominion Athletic Conference while achieving a No. 1 National Ranking in 1999 and 2001.
 Additionally, W&L won two ODAC Championships and participated in the NCAA Tournament twice, advancing to the semifinals in 2000.